jyotshna21/opencv-with-python/README.md

-# Learning opencv with python
+# Learn opencv with python